LazyWraith/Web-NSA-Assignment-14/README.md

     CustomLog ${APACHE_LOG_DIR}/site1.access.log combined
 </VirtualHost>
 ```
+Replace `<path-to-site-folder>` with the path to each site folders.
 Remember to replace site1 with site2 for the other site.
 Once finished, enable the virtual hosts by creating symbolic links from the sites-available directory to the sites-enabled directory.
 Run the following commands to create symbolic links in the sites-enabled directory.
 ```
 sudo a2ensite site1.nsagroup14.com.conf
 sudo a2ensite site2.nsagroup14.com.conf